 - Use a bar soap for shampoo, conditioner, and body.
 Bar body soap is pretty easy to find without plastic packaging at most health food stores.
 Lush sells a variety of shampoo, conditioner bars, and other plastic-free beauty products.
 You can refill your bottles there if you have a bulk store with liquid soaps.

 - Instead of buying new books, try renting books from your local library, using an e-reader, or purchasing used books.

 - Make your own cleaning products or refill bottles at your local bulk store.
 Zero Waste Cleaning Tips Video

 - Switch from a sponge or plastic dish brush to a bamboo brush.

-- If feasible, switch to a toilet paper that is not wrapped in plastic.
+- If feasible, switch to toilet paper that is not wrapped in plastic.
 Who Gives a Crap is a great example.
 Before purchasing, make sure this works in your household.
-Homes running on city water is generally ok, but this toilet paper may not work for septic systems and other sensitive systems.
+Homes running on city water are generally ok, but this toilet paper may not work for septic systems and other sensitive systems.

 - There are many tutorials for making your own mouthwash, toothpaste, etc. I'd recommend checking with your doctor before making a switch like this.

 - You can make your own laundry soap or use eco nuts instead of detergents in plastic packaging.

 - Use rechargeable batteries instead of disposable ones.
 I have a set for my keyboard, I've had them for a little over a year and they're great!